 I’m home now trying to recollect my walks at night in Long Island.
-The first walk was on Tuesday of last week.
-Before watching the film, Burning, we go outside just before sunset.
-I was tired of staying indoors.
-The rules about going out after 8 pm are murky.
-We are told to stay indoors but there is no a strict curfew.
-Only that you stay 6 feet from others.
-You are advised to stay home, but I think exceptions can be made if you are walking in a completely desolate spot.
+The first walk was Tuesday of last week.
+Before watching the film, Burning, we went outside just before sunset.
+I was tired of staying indoors, and rules about going out after 8 pm are murky.
+We're told to stay indoors but there's no strict curfew.
+Only that you stay 6 feet away from each other.
+You're advised to stay home, but I think exceptions can be made if you're walking in a completely desolate spot.
 Also, if you need to buy groceries, but common sense dictates that you go when there are less people.

 The sunset was giving its last vibrant colors before going for a slumber.
 I looked on mesmerized by the wind and the soft hues of the night near the marina.
-Behind the fence, near the water was a small house that probably served as an office.
+Behind the fence, near the water was a small house that probably served as an office for boats coming in.
 There was a large cylinder outpost next to the fence that gave me the feeling of being out at sea.
-But the fence was closed and I couldn’t walk on the pier toward the water.
+The fence was closed and I couldn’t walk out onto the pier extending toward the water.

-On any other night I could imagine people walking around the marina or clinking beer glasses by the pub, but today everything was still and there was not a single sound.
-Stores were closed though some soft lights outside were still on.
+On any other night, I could imagine people walking around the marina, clinking beer glasses by the pub, but today everything was still and silent.
+Stores were closed though a few soft lights outside carried on.

-Walking back to the car, some stores had signs about pick ups and ordering online.
-“Due to COVID-19 we have decided…” there were cars passing by, some stopping to take in the night, too cautious to step out.
-Were they passing hoping to see other human grapple with this new reality?
+Walking back to the car, I noticed stores had new signs about pick ups and ordering online.
+“Due to COVID-19 we have decided…” There were cars passing by, some stopping to take in the night, too cautious to step out.
+Were they passing hoping to see other human grapple with this masked new reality?
 A lady walked ahead of us talking photos of the sunset.
 By the time we reached the parking lot she was already getting into her car.

 “I hate staying at home.
 I feel like a couch potato— like a loser.”

-Leaving the house had turned out to be complicated, not only did I have to remember to bring my mask and gloves, but also I had to contend with my parents’ worries.
+These days leaving the house had turned out to be complicated; not only did I have to remember to bring my mask and gloves, but also I had to contend with my parents’ worries.

-“She didn’t have symptom for 2 weeks and she stopped commuting to work.
+“She didn’t have symptoms for two weeks and she stopped commuting to work.
 No one in her family is sick; they’re all quarantining,” I said repeating parts of it again and again.

 As I drove away from my house, I kept thinking back to their words, “Just hand her the mask and leave.”
 This virus has turned everyone into distrustful germaphobes (rightly so).